 After leaving Malvern College in June 1913, Lewis (or Jack as he preferred to be called) traveled to Great Bookham Surrey where he studied under a former tutor of his father’s, W.T.
 Kirkpatrick (who later served as the inspiration for Professor Digory Kirke in “The Chronicles of Narnia”).
 Kirkpatrick was the former headmaster of Lurgan College and drilled into Lewis an understanding of and appreciation for the reasoning and logic which continued to serve Lewis throughout his career.
-Lewis was given a scholarship to attend University College, Oxford in 1916 and later went on to become an Oxford don where he gave other such lectures on philosophy and reasoning.
+Lewis was given a scholarship to attend University College, Oxford in 1916 and later went on to become an Oxford don where he gave lectures on philosophy and reasoning.

 Many a popular “planner” on a democratic platform, many a mild-eyed scientist in a democratic laboratory means, in the last resort, just what the Fascist means.
 He believes that ‘good’ means whatever men are conditioned to approve.
 He believes that it is the functions of him and his kind to condition men; to create consciences by eugenics, psychological manipulation of infants, state education and mass propaganda.

 Lewis proposes freedom which does not originate apart from objective truth.
 “The very idea of freedom presupposes some objective moral law which over arches rulers and ruled alike.
 Subjectivism about values is eternally incompatible with democracy.”